Best PC Under $800 Dollars In 2017, Good Gaming Build

 This is the just the beginning!

 If you have read this far I applaud you my friend.
 I spend a lot of time thinking about and figuring out a build to make sure and maximize it.
 If you build this PC you will be ready to blaze through whatever game you are into and I think you will be really happy with it.
-Once again thank you for checking out my guide on how to build the best gaming PC for under an $800 budget and I hope I was able to help.
+Once again thank you for checking out my guide on how to build the best gaming PC for under an $800 budget in 2017 and I hope I was able to help.

 What did you think of this PC?
 If you are going with this specific build or need some help just drop me a comment below.
 Likes, shares, tweets and +1’s are greatly appreciated as well.